Stuffed Pork Tenderloin Easy Recipe with Spinach & Herbs

 To make this recipe, you’ll need the following equipment:

-• Large bowl (for mixing the stuffing)
+• Large bowl – for mixing the stuffing in.

-• Skillet (for sautéing the spinach)
+• Skillet – for sautéing the spinach.

 how to make stuffed pork tenderloin make stuffing combine stuffing ingredients and wilt spinach, slice pork loin, stuff it and use tooth pick to close.